Paintball marker: Loaders

-Force-feed

-Force-feed hoppers use an impeller to capture paintballs and force them into the marker.
-The impeller is either spring-loaded or powered by a belt system, allowing it to maintain constant pressure on the stack of paintballs in the feed tube.
-This allows force-feed hoppers to feed paintballs at a rate exceeding 50 balls per second, since the mechanism does not rely on gravity.
-Force-feed hoppers are the dominant type used in tournaments, being the only type of loader capable of maintaining the high rate of fire of electropneumatic markers.

-Some markers use force-fed loaders shaped as firearms magazines.
-These are preferred when a low profile is required, as in woodsball sniper positions.
-Even more unusual are fully contained magazines, incorporating both a source of propellant gas and force-fed paintballs.

-The newest type of force feed hoppers communicate wirelessly with the marker's electronics using radio frequency.
-This allows the hopper to begin feeding paintballs before the pneumatic system of the marker has begun cycling the next shot.
-This system almost totally eliminates mis-feeds and can increase the speed of the loader and the battery life because the loader is only in operation when the marker is preparing to fire.

 Propellant system

 The tank holds compressed gas, which is used to propel the paintballs through the marker barrel.
 The tank is usually filled with carbon dioxide or compressed air.
 High Pressure Air (HPA) is also known as "nitrogen", as air is 78% nitrogen, or because these systems can be filled with industrial nitrogen.
 Due to the instabilities of carbon dioxide, HPA tanks are required for consistent velocity.
-Other propulsion methods include the combustion of small quantities of propane or electromechanically operated spring-plunger combinations similar to that used in an airsoft gun.
+Other propulsion methods include the combustion of small quantities of propane or electromechanically operated spring plunger combinations similar to that used in an airsoft gun.

 Carbon dioxide

 Carbon dioxide (CO2) is a propellant used in paintball, especially in inexpensive markers.
 It is usually available in a 12 gram powerlet, mainly used in stock paintball and in paintball pistols, or a tank.
 The capacity of a carbon dioxide tank is measured in ounces of liquid and it is filled with liquid CO2, at room temperatures the vapour pressure is about 5500 kPa.

 The CO2 liquid must vaporize into a gas before it can be used.
 This causes problems such as inconsistent velocity.
 Cold weather can cause problems with this system, reducing the vapour pressure and increasing the chance for liquefied gas to be drawn into the marker.
 The low-temperature liquid can damage the internal mechanisms.
 Anti-siphon tanks have a tube inside the cylinder, which is bent to prevent liquid carbon dioxide from being drawn into the gun.

 On the other hand, a number of paintguns were designed with specific valves to operate on liquid CO2, including some early Tippmann models and the Mega-Z from Montneel – thus solving the problem caused by phase changes.
 Siphon equipped CO2 tanks are easily identified by the clunking sound their weight makes when the tank is tipped.